-A user is an individual who attempts to invoke a service offered by the Target of Evaluation (TOE).
-An authenticated user is a user who has been properly identified and authenticated.
-These users are considered to be legitimate users of the TOE.
+A user is an individual who attempts to invoke a service offered by the TOE.
+An authenticated user is a user who has been properly identified and authenticated and is considered to be legitimate users of the TOE.

 An administrator is an authenticated user who has been granted the authority to manage the TOE.
 These users are expected to use this authority only in the manner prescribed by the guidance given them.